-- 4. It is suggested in this report that the above system survives amongst the Fortescue Banyjima. - 5.
-In Paragraph 525 Palmer (2010) refers to fundamental rights 'to the Juna Downs area'.
-Palmer notes that Slim Parker was of the view that such people 'had to have a command of relevant ritual objects and traditions'.
-Eric Carey also confirmed that 'the exercise of fundamental rights to country should be underpinned by ritual qualifications' (Paragraph 525).
-Palmer also cites Brian Tucker's reference to 'ritual esoteric items which signify country', knowledge of which comes through 'ritual induction' that equips a man to "speak for" country (Paragraph 526).
-The late Johnny Parker likened the right to 'a ticket' (Paragraph 527).
-Based on cited interviews, Palmer (Paragraph 530) concludes that ritual instruction, and it follows, rights to country, is 'more likely to come from a man's father or father's father than from matrikin'. - 6.
-Distinguishing 'use rights' from 'fundamental rights', Palmer (Paragraph 564) states that the latter 'are realised through the acquisition of relevant ritual knowledge' and that 'fundamental rights take precedence in their exercise over use rights'.
-In Palmer's view, (Paragraph 569) 'use rights ... relate to economic exploitation or use of that country that does not effect the spiritual integrity of the country either physically of spiritually' while 'fundamental rights' are 'more focussed on ancestral country [and] ritual action related to it'.
+Palmer (2010: Para 525) Referring to fundamental rights 'to the Juna Downs area', Slim Parker was of the view that such people 'had to have a command of relevant ritual objects and traditions'.
+Eric Carey also confirmed that 'the exercise of fundamental rights to country should be underpinned by ritual qualifications' (Para 525).
+Palmer also cites Brian Tucker's reference to 'ritual esoteric items which signify country', knowledge of which comes through 'ritual induction' that equips a man to "speak for" country (Para 526).
+The late Johnny Parker likened the right to 'a ticket' (Para 527).
+Based on cited interviews, Palmer (Para 530) concludes that ritual instruction, and it follows, rights to country, 'is more likely to come from a man's father or father's father than from matrikin.

+Distinguishing 'use rights' from 'fundamental rights', Palmer (Para 564) states that the latter 'are realised through the acquisition of relevant ritual knowledge' and that 'fundamental rights take precedence in their exercise over use rights'.
+In Palmer's view, (Para 569) 'use rights ... relate to economic exploitation or use of that country that dies not effect the spiritual integrity of the country either physically of spiritually' while 'fundamental rights' are 'more focussed on ancestral country [and] ritual action related to it'.